 This is why Dr. Natasha Campbell-McBride MD, author of Gut and Psychology Syndrome, recommends avoiding store yogurt and eating yogurt only that you’ve made yourself and fermented for a full 24 hours.
 This is to ensure that the majority of the lactose (milk sugar) is used up and sufficient strength of the probiotic cultures.

-The Specific Carbohydrate (SCD) Diet also recommends yogurt fermented for a full 24 hours.
+The Specific Carbohydrate (SCD) Diet also recommends yogurt that is cultured for a full 24 hours.

-Of course making yogurt at home yourself also permits selection of high quality milk and avoidance of all the additives and sugar added to most commercial store yogurt as well.
+Of course, making yogurt at home yourself also permits the selection of high-quality milk and avoidance of all the additives and sugar added to most commercial store yogurt as well.
 Homemade kefir is even better with dozens more probiotic strains.

-Yogurt made in the traditional fashion and fermented for 24 hours will most definitely assist your gut and help rebalance your digestive flora with the help of beneficial though transient cultures that good quality yogurt is loaded with.
+Yogurt fermented for 24 hours will most definitely assist your gut and help rebalance your digestive flora with the help of beneficial though transient cultures that good quality yogurt is loaded with.

 It is also helpful to note that yogurt made with raw milk will be naturally more drinkable style like kefir than yogurt made with heated or pasteurized milk.

-So if someone you know eats a lot of commercial yogurt and is doing this primarily to assist with their digestive health and to boost immune function, tip them off that they would be better off making it themselves or buying it from a small farm!
+So if someone you know eats a lot of commercial yogurt brands and is doing this primarily to assist with their digestive health and to boost immune function, tip them off that they would be better off making it themselves or buying it from a small farm!

 Commercial Yogurt Sweetened with GMO Sugar